 Our school offers an early-start, full immersion, dual language education to students through the middle school (8th grade – US / 4è France).
-The instruction follows the official guidelines of the French Ministry of Education as well as the American core standards of education for the State of Florida.
+The FAIS curriculum follows the official guidelines of the French Ministry of Education, by whom it is fully accredited, as well as the American core standards of education for the State of Florida.

 F.L.E (Francais Langue Etrangère) is a program we offer to non-french students joining FAIS in the 2nd grade or above.
-This program is the same that is provided to students who have moved to France, in French schools.
+This program is the same that is provided to students who have moved to France, prior to integrating their grade level.
 It allows the student to build a foundation of the French language, at his/her own pace before being re-integrated into the full French program.
 F.L.E. students are taken out of their regular class during French section and follow a special curriculum with FLE certified teachers.

 In addition, as a small private school we are able to follow closely the needs of each individual student.
 Our classes are small and teachers’ assistants are made available in most classes.